Larsvanderlaan/causalGLM-depreciated-/README.md

 ### References:
 Most methods are based on theory and pseudo-code provided in the working paper van der Laan (2009), some of which is also published in journals: https://core.ac.uk/download/pdf/61320177.pdf

+For machine-learnng, the package tlverse/hal9001 is used as default: https://github.com/tlverse/hal9001

 See also:

 Statistical Inference for Variable Importance, van der Laan (2006): https://biostats.bepress.com/ucbbiostat/paper188/